progmaticltd/homebox/docs/prerequisites.md

 Initially, the following TCP ports are required:

-- To obtain your certificates from LetsEncrypt, the port 80 need to be exposed.
+- To obtain your certificates from LetsEncrypt, the port 53 in UDP and TCP mode.
 - To test sending and receiving emails, your system should be accessible on the port 25 as well.
-- To retrieve emails, your system should be accessible on ports 143, 993, 110, 995.
+- To retrieve emails, your system should be accessible on ports 993 and 995 if you are using POP3.
 - To send emails, your system should be accessible on ports 587 and/or 465.
-- For Thunderbird automatic configuration, your system should be accessible on port 80.
-- Once installed, SOGo and the webmail are accessible through https (port 443).
+- Once installed, SOGo is accessible through https (port 443).

 The next step is to link your domain name (e.g homebox.me) to your static IP address that has been assigned to you by your ISP.